top of page

 ● Must be able to lift up to 25lbs

-● 20 hours per week (including one weekend day per week), for 10 weeks (200 hours total;
+● 20 hours per week (including at least one weekend day per week), for 10 weeks (200 hours total)

 Available Openings: 2

-Interns will have the opportunity to work with experienced Aquarists to learn about marine animal care, aquarium systems, the operation of a public aquarium, and mollusk biology, ecology, and biodiversity.
-Interns will gain valuable job experience helpful for a career in aquarium operations, animal husbandry, and public education, among other areas.
+The intern will have the opportunity to work with experienced Aquarists to learn about marine animal care, aquarium systems, the operation of a public aquarium, and mollusk biology, ecology, and biodiversity.
+They will gain valuable job experience helpful for a career in aquarium operations, animal husbandry, and public education, among other areas.

 ● Assist in maintenance of aquarium exhibits and systems